mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 ## .

+## ......

+### 299. What is the connection between values.yaml (Helm) and configmaps?

+    Answer: values.yaml in Helm charts save all the env specific values (lets say , server type, application name etc.).
+This way, we cna follow DRY principles of coding when we code for multiple environments.
+These "values" in turn can "feed" the configmaps in Kubernetes environments.

+## .

 More Unformatted questions:
 __________________________
-what is the connection between values.yaml (Helm) and configmaps How do you service discovery in k8s:
+How do you service discovery in k8s:
   1. via DNS
   2. via ENV variable (SQL_SERVER=1.2.3.4) injecte don to container